spring-cloud/spring-cloud-connectors/spring-cloud-localconfig-connector/README.md

 Property sources
 ----------------
-This connector first attempts to read the system properties generally and a property named `spring.cloud.propertiesFile` specifically.
+This connector first attempts to read the system properties generally and a system property named `spring.cloud.propertiesFile` specifically.
 If the system properties are not readable (the security manager denies `checkPropertiesAccess`), then they will be treated as empty.
 If a system property named `spring.cloud.propertiesFile` is found, that file will be loaded